First Opium War: Yangtze campaign

 On 14 July, the British fleet on the Yangtze began to sail up the river.
-Reconnaissance alerted Gough to the logistical importance of the city of Zhenjiang (Chinkiang), and plans were made to capture it.
+Reconnaissance alerted Gough to the logistical importance of the city of Zhenjiang, and plans were made to capture it.
 Most of the city's guns had been relocated to Wusong and had been captured by the British when said city had been taken.
 The Qing commanders inside the city were disorganised, with Chinese sources stating that over 100 traitors were executed in Zhenjiang prior to the battle.
 The British fleet arrived off of the city on the morning of 21 July, and the Chinese forts defending the city were blasted apart.
 The Chinese defenders initially retreated into the surrounding hills, causing a premature British landing.
-Fighting erupted when thousands of Chinese soldiers emerged from the city, beginning the Battle of Zhenjiang.
+Fighting erupted when thousands of Chinese soldiers emerged from the city, beginning the Battle of Chinkiang.

 British engineers blew open the western gate and stormed into the city, where fierce street to street fighting ensued.
 Zhenjiang was devastated by the battle, with many Chinese soldiers and their families committing suicide rather than be taken prisoner.
 The British suffered their highest combat losses of the war (36 killed) taking the city.

 After capturing Zhenjiang, the British fleet cut the vital Grand Canal, paralysing the Caoyun system and severely disrupting the Chinese ability to distribute grain throughout the Empire.
 The British departed Zhenjiang on 3 August, intending to sail to Nanking.
 They arrived outside the Jiangning District on 9 August, and were in position to assault the city by 11 August.
 Although explicit permission to negotiate had not yet been granted by the emperor, Qing officials inside the city agreed to a British request to negotiate.

 Treaty of Nanking

-On 14 August a Chinese delegation led by the Manchu high court official Qiying (Kiying) and Llipu departed Nanking for the British fleet.
+On 14 August a Chinese delegation led by the Manchu high court official Keying and Llipu departed Nanking for the British fleet.
 Negotiations lasted for several weeks as the British delegation insisted the treaty be accepted by the Daoguang Emperor.
 The court advised the emperor to accept the treaty, and on 21 August the Daoguang Emperor authorised his diplomats to sign the peace treaty with the British.
 The First Opium war officially ended on 29 August 1842 with the signing of the Treaty of Nanking.
 The document was signed by officials of the British and Qing empires aboard HMS Cornwallis.